socialcohesionresearch/socialcohesionresearch.github.io/_posts/2016-06-13-Boko-Haram-Fear-and-Funding-Report.md

 <div class='spacing'></div>

 <h3>The Rise of Fear</h3>
 <p>In looking at ‘Threat’ more closely, we found dramatic change over time.
 Threat here refers to threat to life or property – largely as a result of (but not limited to) Boko Haram activity.
-In the years preceding Bok Haram’s increased level of activity (July 2010 to December 2013), we found Threat levels to be low to the point of insignificance.
+In the years preceding Boko Haram’s increased level of activity (July 2010 to December 2013), we found Threat levels to be low to the point of insignificance.
 Throughout the period below, Threat comprised less than 1% of the total conversation on social media in Nigeria:</p>
 <div class='spacing'></div>
 <div id="before_concerns" style="width: 80%; height: 400px; margin: 0 auto"></div>
 <div class='spacing'></div>